Sanqui/discard2/README.md

 The currently supported output formats are:

-- `print` - plain text overview of requests and responses
+- `raw-print` - plain text overview of requests and responses
-- `jsonl` - machine readable JSON lines with full request and response data
+- `raw-print` - machine readable JSON lines with full request and response data
+- `print` - plain text log of messages (suitable for grep)
 - `elasticsearch` - message data in format for import to an Elasticsearch index ` `derive-urls` - URLs of images and attachments for archival by other tools.